Inspector's Functions and Powers

 Other Relevant Legislation

-Under section 57D of the ICAC Act the Inspector may sit as a Royal Commissioner to make or hold inquiries into any complaints which he is dealing with.
-If the Inspector holds inquiries as a Royal Commissioner he has the powers, authorities, protections and immunities conferred on a commissioner by Division 1 of Part 2 of the Royal Commissions Act 1923.
-As a Royal Commissioner the Inspector can compel witnesses to co-operate with him and answer questions.
+If the Inspector holds inquiries as a Royal Commissioner he has the powers, authorities, protections and immunities conferred on a Commissioner by Division 1 of Part 2 of the Royal Commissions Act 1923.
+Those provisions enable the Inspector to compel witnesses to answer questions and produce documents.

 Section 12C (1) of the Protected Disclosures Act 1994 provides that a disclosure made by a public official to the Inspector will only be considered as a protected disclosure if it is made in accordance with the ICAC Act and is a disclosure that shows or tends to show corrupt conduct, maladministration or serious and substantial waste of money by the ICAC, an officer of the ICAC or an officer of the ICAC Inspector.